 What is a brand?

 If you happen to do a Bing search (yes, I said Bing instead of Google.
-Just thought I’d go against the grain for a moment) for the phrase “What is a brand”, you will find hundreds of articles from authors, journalists, and bloggers providing their take on the term.
-With there being such an overwhelming amount of static on this topic, how do you know which explanation is actually correct?
-Well, one of the many online dictionaries defines the term brand as, “a set of marketing and communication methods that help to distinguish a company from competitors and create a lasting impression in the minds of customers.”
+I just thought I’d go against the grain for a moment) for the phrase “What is a brand,” you will find hundreds of articles from authors, journalists, and bloggers providing their take on the term.
+With such an overwhelming amount of static on this topic, how do you know which explanation is correct?
+Well, one of the many online dictionaries defines a brand as “a set of marketing and communication methods that help to distinguish a company from competitors and create a lasting impression in the minds of customers.”

-Taking this definition into consideration, several factors play a role in what equates a brand, but let’s break this down further.
-As mentioned in the definition, brands create “LASTING IMPRESSIONS”.
-Your brand’s lasting impressions create “MEMORIES”.
-A customer’s memory of their experience with your brand creates a “PERCEPTION”.
-Perception in return creates an “EXPECTATION”.
+Taking this definition into consideration, several factors play a role in what equates to a brand, but let’s break this down further.
+As mentioned in the definition, brands create “LASTING IMPRESSIONS.”
+Your brand’s lasting impressions create “MEMORIES.”
+A customer’s memory of their experience with your brand creates a “PERCEPTION.”
+Perception, in return, creates an “EXPECTATION.”
 And finally, the manner in which expectations are met or not met creates a “REPUTATION” for your brand.

 So the answer to the question, “What is a brand?” is reputation.
 Whether a business or personal brand, your reputation is built by consistently delivering on the expectations of your customers with every interaction they have with you.
 Your brand can do either two things, open doors or close them, and your actions will decide which category suits you.